The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 “Condos, once thought inferior, are now becoming the standard,” said Mark Marquez, a broker/owner with San Diego Association of Realtors.
 The Insight session at the event also explored that part of this shift is due to more mixed use development (like the I.D.E.A.
 District) in urban areas and downtown San Diego “booming” with integrated mix.
 Single-family homes have seen their value rise, while demand has been “holding steady,” reports the San Diego Union-Tribune on the trends.

 What buyers and sellers may also begin to notice alongside a more bloated skyline, is that would-be residents of Central San Diego are seeking hyper-convenience.
 Downtown dwellers want work, living and playing all within walking distance.
-Live-work-space concepts, such as the I.D.E.A District, completed in 2018, are becoming more common.
+Live-work-space concepts, such as the I.D.E.A District, completing construction August 2018, are becoming more common.
 The I.D.E.A District offers solutions to San Diego housing market concerns by having a strong mission to create more than 13,000 design and tech jobs in the next 12 years in Downtown San Diego’s East Village.

 For what it’s worth, these types of ‘smart’ districts offer wide-ranging Wi-Fi so loft-livers can work anywhere in a given property, or offer small work-collaboration spaces for co-working below living spaces, and a central Hub where residents can watch films, see bands, visit local craft-makers, etc.—it makes sense why these concepts are becoming more common and more desirable to San Diegans.